 - Find out how to decide which strategy will work best for your marketing initiatives.

-Here’s a quick guide to inbound and outbound lead generation, and what each approach can do for your business.
+Here’s a quick guide to inbound and outbound lead generation, and what each approach can bring to the table.

 Outbound Lead Generation

-Outbound Lead Generation is also called “interruption lead generation”.
-Using this approach, the marketer initiates the first interaction by sending out a message to potential leads.
+Using this approach, you would initiate the first interaction by sending out a message to potential leads.
 The best examples of outbound lead generation are direct emails and phone calls.